chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 FIXED: ~~Not support HDR preview in Google Photos.~~

-Not support JPEG Gain Map HDR exported by Adobe.
+Not support input JPEG Gain Map HDR exported by Adobe.